tj-django/django-check-constraint/README.md

-CheckConstraint now accepts any boolean expression since [Django 3.1+](https://docs.djangoproject.com/en/3.1/ref/models/constraints/#check) so this particular one can be expressed using RawSQL.
+CheckConstraint now accepts any boolean expression since [Django 3.1+](https://docs.djangoproject.com/en/3.1/ref/models/constraints/#check) so this can now be expressed using RawSQL.

 ```python
 CheckConstraint(